wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 ```
 {% endcode %}

 I know what you are thinking.
 9 lines of code can't replace all that work, right?
 In fact, they do.
 The HTML output will be very nearly the same as the previous example.
-By using CFWheels conventions, you are saving yourself a lot of key strokes and a great deal of time.
+By using Wheels conventions, you are saving yourself a lot of key strokes and a great deal of time.

 ### Linking up the Form's Action with startFormTag

-The first helper you'll notice in the CFWheels-ified version of the form is [startFormTag()](https://api.cfwheels.org/controller.startFormTag.html).
+The first helper you'll notice in the Wheels-ified version of the form is [startFormTag()](https://api.cfwheels.org/controller.startFormTag.html).
 This helper allows you to easily link up the form to the action that it's posting to in a secure way.

 You'll need to configure the `route` and `method` arguments, depending on the route that you're sending the form to.
 Also, if the route expects any parameters, you must pass those in as arguments to startFormTag as well.
 If you haven't already, read up about routes in the [Routing](https://guides.cfwheels.org/2.5.0/v/3.0.0-snapshot/handling-requests-with-controllers/routing) chapter.